mangalam-research/wed/README.rst

 Introduction
 ============

-Wed is a schema-aware editor for XML documents.
+Wed is a web-based editor that assists users in editing XML documents according to their own Relax NG schema.
 It runs in a web browser.
 It is alpha software.
 We aim to make it extensible, but the API is likely to change quickly for now.
 If you try it, do not be surprised if it throws a rod and leaks oil on your carpet.

 Known limitations: